milandekruijf/pandacss-preset-typography/README.md

 {
   semanticTokens: {
     colors: {
-      // Or whatever name you've set as the recipe name
+      // Or whatever name you've set as the semantic tokens
+      // prefix or recipe name
       prose: {
         body: {
           value: "{colors.slate.700}",